 |You are a member of the Armed Forces and have been posted overseas||13 weeks||26 weeks|

 |You are a mariner or Continental Shelf Worker||13 weeks||26 weeks|

 |Any other temporary absence (eg a holiday)||13 weeks||4 weeks|

 * Great Britain refers to England, Scotland and Wales but does not include Northern Ireland, the Channel Islands or the Isle of Man.

 If you are initially staying away from home within Great Britain, but then go overseas

-A period of time spent away from home, but staying within Great Britain, can be followed by a period of time staying overseas without affecting your Housing Benefit claim, as long as while you are overseas you remain entitled to Housing Benefit according to the 'absence from Great Britain' guidance, as detailed in the table above.
+A period spent away from home, but staying within Great Britain, can be followed by a period staying overseas without affecting your Housing Benefit claim, as long as while you are overseas you remain entitled to Housing Benefit according to the 'absence from Great Britain' guidance, as detailed in the table above.

 - A claimant is a reserve member of Her Majesty's forces.
 She is posted overseas.